daniellecrobinson/Data-Management-Modules-RDAP/README.md

 Let's collaboratively design a Data Management Course with modules.

 1. **Break into groups of 3-4 people**.
 2. **Designate a group coordinator**.
-This person will fork my template repo and coordinate your groups contributions.
+This person will fork this repo and coordinate your groups contributions.
-3. **Claim a module topic** from [here](https://github.com/daniellecrobinson/Data-Management-Modules-RDAP/blob/master/Module-Topics.md) - your group will map out content for that module.
-4. **Group coordinator forks the repo**
+3. **Group coordinator forks the repo**
-- at this point, the coordinator can make group members into collaborators
+- at this point, the coordinator will make group members into collaborators
-- but we encourgae group members to fork the repo of the group coordinator, add content, and make a pull request.
+4. **Group will work together using Issues, and creating new_modules.md documents**
+- a list of potential modules is [here](https://github.com/daniellecrobinson/Data-Management-Modules-RDAP/blob/master/Module-Topics.md), but feel free to make up your own modules.
+7. When adding a doccument or making a change, select
 5. **Make a new .md document** in the repo and write a description for your module

 **Check point** Does each group coordinator have a forked copy of the template file with a new, uniquely named .md file for their module?

-6. Group members fork the repo of the group coordinator, which will contain the new Your-Module.md document
-7. Each member add a section to the Your-Module.md
 8. Merge the forks
 9. Resolve the conflics!